Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 ## Updating Altinn.App.* PackageReferences from v6 to v7

-As mentioned [here](../) we have moved the code around and reduced the old nugets to two and introduced a new one.
+As mentioned [here](../) we have moved the code around and reduced the number of nugets to two.

 To upgrade from v6 nuget to v7 nugets the Altinn.App.* PackageReferences in `App/App.csproj` needs to be changed from: